3dcitydb/importer-exporter/resources/doc/README.txt

 !impexp.name! v!impexp.version!

-  This program is free software and comes WITHOUT ANY WARRANTY.
-  See the DISCLAIMER at the end of this document for more details.
+  This software is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the LICENSE.txt file for more details.

 0. Index